Tomoki-YAMASHITA/CrySPY/docs/_sources/utility.rst.txt

 struc2cif.py
 ===================
-``struc2cif.py`` can covert a structure file to a cif file using pymatgen.
+``struc2cif.py`` can convert a structure file to a cif file using pymatgen.
 Structure.from_file() in pymatgen is used in this code.
 Supported formats include CIF, POSCAR/CONTCAR, ... etc. XXX.vasp file (POSCAR format) is also supported in this code. (input file name + '.cif') file is generated.

 .. seealso::
    `pymatgen <http://pymatgen.org/>`_